ruthnaebeck/trello-card-report/README.md

 - Create Credentials
 - Put the JSON file in the project directory
 - Add the JSON file name to .gitignore
+- Add the name of the JSON file to `authenticate.py`
 - Create a Google Sheet
 - Share the Google Sheet with the `client_email` listed in the JSON file
 - `pip install --upgrade google-api-python-client oauth2client`
 - `pip install gspread`

+Run with `python main.py`